kboone/avocado/README.md

 Dataset class which is used to read the lightcurve and meta data, compute and reload features and produce the final predictions.

+Everything here is highly experimental and unstable.
+Please inform me if you discover any major issues.
+A full write up of the methodology is forthcoming.

 ## Installation

 This package has the following dependencies: